maxwolf621/OauthUser/Oauth2UserEndpoints.md

 and other details

 ### ClientRegistrationRepository
-For compate with client registration from client.
+For comparing with client registration from client.
 This repository provides the ability to retrieve a sub-set of the primary client registration information, which is stored with the Authorization Server.
 > Spring Boot 2.x auto-configuration binds each of the properties under `spring.security.oauth2.client.registration.[registrationId]` to an instance of ClientRegistration and then composes each of the `ClientRegistration` instance(s) within a `ClientRegistrationRepository`.